e12224207/miniprob/README.md

-# VSCode Extension for developing MiniProc scripts
+# VSCode Extension for developing MiniProb scripts

 ddescribe howto generate and use extension from codebase Not necessarily neede, as Continoues Integration spawns finsihed artifact